jupyterhub/jupyterhub/docs/source/index.rst

 Distributions
 -------------

-A JupyterHub **distribution** is tailored towards a particular set of use cases.
+As earlier mentioned, a JupyterHub **distribution** is tailored towards a particular set of use cases.
 These are generally easier to set up than setting up JupyterHub from scratch, assuming they fit your use case.

-The two popular ones are:
+Today, you can find two main use cases:

+1. If you need a simple case for a small amount of users (0-100) and single server take a look at
+   `The Littlest JupyterHub <https://github.com/jupyterhub/the-littlest-jupyterhub>`__ distribution.
+2. If you need to allow for a larger number of machines and users, a dynamic amount of servers can be used on a cloud, take a look at the `Zero to JupyterHub with Kubernetes <https://github.com/jupyterhub/zero-to-jupyterhub-k8s>`__ distribution.
-* `Zero to JupyterHub on Kubernetes <http://z2jh.jupyter.org>`_, for running JupyterHub on top of `Kubernetes <https://k8s.io>`_.
-This can scale to large number of machines & users.
+   This distribution runs JupyterHub on top of  `Kubernetes <https://k8s.io>`_.

-* `The Littlest JupyterHub <http://tljh.jupyter.org>`_, for an easy to set up & run JupyterHub supporting 1-100 users on a single machine.
+*It is important to evaluate these distributions before you can continue with the configuration of the broad original system of* **JupyterHub**.

 Installation Guide
 ------------------